-Hydrogen is one of the most abundant elements in the universe and could play a significant role in the transition to a clean and low-carbon energy system.
-Shell sees potential for the use of hydrogen in a variety of areas, from transport to industry to heating.
+Hydrogen is one of the most abundant elements in the universe and could play a significant role in the transition to a low-carbon renewable energy system.
+Shell sees potential for the use of hydrogen power in a variety of areas, from transport to industry to heating.
 Find out more below.

 How can the UK transition to a low-carbon energy future while also making sure everyone continues to have access to the energy they need?
 Meeting this challenge will require fundamental changes in the types of energy we use, as well as the way in which it’s produced.